 Land-Based Casinos in Ohio

-If you are visiting the area, there are two casinos in Cincinnati, Ohio: Jack Casino Cincinnati and Belterra Park.
-Or if you are looking for casinos in Dayton, Ohio, you can visit Hollywood gaming at Dayton Valley.
+There are two casinos in Cincinnati, Ohio: Jack Casino Cincinnati and Belterra Park.
+Or, if you are looking for casinos in Dayton, Ohio, you can visit Hollywood Gaming at Dayton Valley.

 There are even places to gamble in smaller areas in the state.
 If you are looking for casinos near Youngstown, Ohio you can head to Hollywood Gaming at Mahoning Valley which is less than 10 miles outside of town.

 Unless otherwise noted, all regular Ohio casinos offer blackjack, craps, roulette, slots and video poker.
 Some Ohio casinos also offer mini-baccarat, baccarat, poker, pai gow poker, Mississippi stud, sic-bo, let it ride, three card poker, four card poker, casino war, big-six and bingo.

 NOTE: If you happen to win a jackpot of $1,200 or more at any casino in Ohio, they will withhold approximately 5% of your winnings for the Ohio Department of Taxation.
 The $1,200 threshold also applies to any cash prizes won in casino drawings or tournaments.